Kanguva: Filming

 On 10 February, the concurrent schedule commenced yet again in Chennai.
 The team had started shooting action sequences from that day onwards.
 Cinematographer Vetri brought Alexa Super 35 and Alexa LF camera versions for a better output of the action sequences.
 Kanguva is the second Tamil film to use the Alexa Super 35 camera after Leo (2023).
 In early March, Suriya was spotted hitting a gym, preparing for a massive action scene along with 200 bodybuilders.
 Few days later, Siva took a short break from filming after his brother, actor Bala had been hospitalised due to liver disease.
 After the completion of this schedule, Siva and Suriya started filming the title teaser.
 It was completed on 12 March.
 After a 10-day break, shooting took place for one day in Kerala on 19 April.
 The next day, a new phase started in Kodaikanal at the forest areas.
 It was supposed to go on for about 20 days, but the team finished the schedule on 7 May.

-The subsequent schedule started on 20 June 2023, at a grand set mounted in EVP Film City which was constructed that month start, in Chennai.
+The subsequent schedule started on 20 June 2023, at a grand set mounted in EVP Film City which was constructed at the start of that month, in Chennai.
 A song, set in the period, featuring more than 1500 background artists and choreographed by Prem Rakshith was shot at the set, and the schedule was completed before the end of the month.
-The crew moved to Kodaikanal again for the next phase of filming and wrapped it up by the beginning of the coming month.
+The crew moved to Kodaikanal again for the next phase of filming and wrapped it up by the beginning of the following month.
 Following their time in Kodaikanal, the production team returned to EVP Film City to commence the successive phase of filming, on 5 August.
 On 16 August 2023, production shifted to Rajahmundry where filming held for two weeks.
 On 5 October 2023, following a brief break, the team moved to Bangkok for the penultimate schedule which was completed within three weeks.
 In late-November 2023, Suriya sustained a minor injury during a fight sequence when a rope camera fell on his shoulder.
 Shortly thereafter, he took off from filming for two weeks to recover, thereby halting the production temporarily, before returning to the sets by mid-December.
 Principal photography wrapped in January 2024.